ERNICommunity/angular-starter-project/README.md

 https://github.com/webpack-contrib/webpack-bundle-analyzer

-The `webpack-bundle-analyzer` is a tool which helps analyzing the bundle size of an Angular application by visualizing the size of webpack output files with an interactive zoomable treemap.
+The `webpack-bundle-analyzer` is a tool which helps to analyze the bundle size of an Angular application by visualizing the size of webpack output files with an interactive zoomable treemap.
 It is installed as dev dependency.

 To create the visualization first call the command `npm run build:stats`.